Azure Active Directory (SCIM)

 Note - The Secret value of the key need to be copied before you close the screen.
 If not, you need to create a new key.

-Configuring SCIM Integration within Harmony SASE Administrator Portal
+Configuring SCIM Integration within SASE Administrator Portal

 The Identity Providers page appears.